-After analyzing the available literature and results of experiments and studies conducted in recent times, it is possible to answer positively the question presented in the introduction to this paper.
-Yes, AM dysfunctions are a cause of rDD, and yes, they are also a consequence of depression symptoms.
-It seems that we are dealing with a circle of mutual relationships that requires further analyses.
-It is important to suggest the necessity for carrying out additional research work to determine the importance of AM in the development and course of rDD.
+After analysing the available literature and results of experiments and studies conducted in recent times, it is possible to answer positively the question presented in the introduction to this paper.
+Yes - autobiographical memory dysfunctions are a cause of rDD and yes - they are also a consequence of depression symptoms.
+It seems that we are dealing with a circle of mutual relationships, which requires further analyses.
+It is important to suggest a necessity for carrying out additional research work to find out the importance of autobiographical memory in the development and course of rDD.